Lightweight/Simple

 // Broadcast the resulting transaction(s).

 await blockchain.broadcastTransactions(sendResult.transactions);To ease development and testing of templates, Tooling is provided under a cashconnect-js/templates-dev package.
+This includes a (nearly full-functional) Mock Blockchain adapter that can be used to test your Template flows.

 INFO